k3zi/STM/Pods/SAConfettiView/README.md

   <img src="https://cloud.githubusercontent.com/assets/11940172/11791210/f97b6bd8-a2da-11e5-9083-b131fa796373.gif" alt="confetti" width="473.6" height="198">
 </p>

 It's raining confetti!
-SAConfettiView is the quickest way to add confetti to your application and make users feel rewarded.
-Written in Swift, SAConfettiView is a subclass of UIView and can be customized for different colors and levels of intensity.
+SAConfettiView is the easiest way to add fun, multi-colored confetti to your application and make users feel rewarded.
+Written in Swift, SAConfettiView is a subclass of UIView and is highly customizable.
+From various types and colors of confetti to different levels of intensity, you can make the confetti as fancy as you want.

 ## Installation